koninik/dt8122-Normalizing-Flows/README.md

 # dt8122 - Normalizing-Flows

 Assignment report and code for ProbAI 2022 Summer School.
-The assignment was submitted on the 30th of September at 23:37 AoE time Zone or 1st of October at 13:38 CET
+The assignment was submitted on the 30th of September at 23:37 AoE time Zone or 1st of October at 13:38 CET.

 # conda environment